khaninger/info_min/README.md

 # Minimizing Directed Information

 ## Overview
-Code to minimize the directed information of a system while maintaining a performance bound.
-This is done on nonlinear systems by means of
+Code to minimize the directed information from system state to controller while maintaining a performance bound.
+This is done on nonlinear systems by means of:
 - iLQG
 - EKF
 - Gradient descent on Directed Information
 In addition to the linearization with respect to state and control; this approach requires the second derivative with respect to the design parameters over which the optimization should occur.

 ## Dependencies
-This requires an install of [pydrake](https://drake.mit.edu/python_bindings.html) and uses the meshcat-based visualizer for the iiwa demonstrator.
+This requires an install of [pydrake](https://drake.mit.edu/python_bindings.html) for autodiff functionalities.
 Tested with commit c4fd7bcd9cecf3de188c074f663a15f0ca76dee3.

-The .SDF file names are hard-coded in iiwa_sys.py, and must be appropriately adjusted to run the demo.
+The iiwa demosntration uses the meshcat-based visualizer, and the .SDF files are hard-coded in iiwa_sys.py, and must be appropriately adjusted to run the demo.

 ## What's all here: